Do Anti-Dandruff Hair Oils Really Work? Know The Truth Here!

 Oils that are light in texture, chemical-free, and non-sticky are also great for dandruff.

 Additionally, you can make your own anti-dandruff oil by combining various oils like coconut oil, eucalyptus oil, lemon oil, sunflower oil, and almond oil.
-These oils are great at fighting dandruff and nourish the scalp, as well (2).
+Such hair oils for dandruff are great at fighting dandruff and nourishing the scalp, as well (2).
 Another combination that is great for treating dandruff is argan oil and apricot oil.

 Let’s take a look at how to apply anti-dandruff oil to your hair.